 What is the difference between Hemp and marijuana?

-Hemp and marijuana both belong to the Cannabis Sativa L. plant species, and while they retain a number of similarities, they have some key differences.
+Hemp and marijuana both belong to the Cannabis plant species and while they retain a number of similarities, they have some key differences.
 The defining characteristic between hemp and marijuana is the chemical composition contained within each plant.
 Both plants produce CBD, the non-intoxicating cannabis compound.
 However, THC (tetrahydrocannabinol)—the substance that produces the feeling of a “high”—is produced at very different levels.

 By nature, the marijuana plant contains much higher levels of THC (up to 30%).
 The hemp plant, on the other hand, is classified as having less than 0.3% THC and is high in CBD—making it an ideal source for getting all the beneficial properties of cannabis without any intoxicating effects.